 Although this website archives texts and books published by Architects for Social Housing between 2015 and 2021, this is no longer the website for the work of ASH.
 To keep abreast of ASH’s ongoing design and community work, in both London and Hong Kong, please click on the following link: Architects for Social Housing, the … Continue reading About this Website

-Is this the Region, this the Soil, the Clime? — Milton, Paradise Lost Entertained by two boys stripped to their boxer shorts, Their brown-skinned bodies muscular and glistening And whose primary intention appears to be To sink their teeth into the other’s flesh (A feat in which one of them finally succeeds); And repeatedly disturbed … Continue reading The Last Days of Rome
+Is this the Region, this the Soil, the Clime xxxxxxxxxxx— Milton, Paradise Lost Entertained by two boys stripped to their boxer shorts, Their bodies muscular and glistening with sweat And whose primary intention appears to be To sink their white teeth into the other’s neck (A feat in which one of them finally succeeds); And … Continue reading Pandæmonium

 Two Countries, One Fire: Contrasting responses to Wang Fuk Court and Grenfell Tower